 Q1.
 List any three reasons why you would think that you are sick and ought to see a doctor.
 If only one of these symptoms were present, would you still go to the doctor?
 Why or why not?

 Ans.
-Three reasons due to which we would think we are sick:
+Three reasons why we would think we are sick:

 1. Cough and high fever